 This article on Seth Klarman's margin of safety was written by Jack Lyons.
 Jack has worked as an equity analyst and auditor in Dublin, Ireland.
 He focuses on applying a quantitative net net and Acquirer's Multiple strategy in his personal account.
-Article image (Creative Commons) by Pexels, edited by The Broken Leg.
+Article image (Creative Commons) by Pexels, edited by Broken Leg Investing.

 What Is Seth Klarman’s Margin of Safety?